-Rudi Pichler, Smaragd, Trocken, Weissenkirchner Steinriegl, Wachau (qualitatswein), Niederösterreich, Austria, 2002
+Rudi Pichler, Riesling, Smaragd, Weissenkirchner Steinriegl, Wachau (qualitatswein), Niederösterreich, Austria, 2002

-This wine: lot No. none visible – so a single bottling run, varietal riesling, coated natural cork closure (one of the hardest corks I have ever had to pull), 13% abv, Gauntleys, £10 (£28), bin end (12/18)
+This wine: lot No. none visible – so a single bottling run, varietal riesling, coated natural cork closure (one of the hardest corks I have ever had to pull), 13% abv, (smaragd indicates a minimum of 12.5% abv, with riper fruit and a fuller body, than otherwise), Gauntleys, £10 (£28), bin end (12/18)

 Consumer tasting note: an almost bone dry Austrian riesling, with fresh acidity and lots of everything – intensity, concentration, complexity and length, showing a tertiary profile with telltale lime and a hint of petrol, alongside pineapple, dried peach, baked apple and roasted nutty hints.
 Finishes long.

 Drink now – RTD and will keep for 3-5 years – Wait.
 Decant off the tartrate crystal deposit, and start to enjoy right away.